password123456/setup-wordpress-with-security-best-practice/README.md

         ```

 6. open_basedir:
-   - Restricts PHP's ability to access files outside of specified directories.
+   - Restricts PHP's ability to access files within specified directories.
    - This can prevent attackers from accessing sensitive files on the server.
         ```
         ; Restrict PHP file access to the specified directory